 Speaking of putting wood chips on the grill, you will want to be careful putting them in a smoker.
 This is because some wood chips can produce a bitter-tasting smoke that can ruin just about any and every cut of meat.

-However, wood chips are superb fuel for the grill if you are using anything other than a gas-powered grill.
+That being said, wood chips are superb fuel for the grill if you are using anything other than a gas-powered grill.
 If you want to add a smoked flavor to your meat without spending all of your time at the smoker, then wood chips are absolutely the way to go.

 Before you know it, you will have a flavorful, juicy piece of meat that you can serve to your friends or family when you choose to rely on wood chips as fuel for your grill.